pierreosselin/pierreosselin.github.io/_posts/2019-09-09-Dirichlet-Process-For-Mixture.md

 * Compute $$\pi_{i}(w) = w_{i}*\prod\limits_{j = 1}^{i - 1}(1 - w_{j})$$
 * Return $$G = \sum\limits_{i = 1}^{\infty} \pi_{i}(w)\delta_{\theta_{i}^{*}}$$

-This interpretation is very insteresting, because we see that sampling a distribution according to the Dirichlet Process compute an infinite probabitily vector corresponding to parameters sampled from the base distribution $$H$$.
+This interpretation is very interesting, because we see that sampling a distribution according to the Dirichlet Process compute an infinite probabitily vector corresponding to parameters sampled from the base distribution $$H$$.

 {% include image.html url="/imgs/plotBreak.png" description="Exemple of samples from the Dirichlet Process centered on a Gaussian with alpha equal to 1 ,10 and 100." %}